Shadowfax-Data/OpenFoundry/docs/docs/tutorial-notebooks/create-a-notebook.md

 - **Notebook Name:** The name of your notebook
 - **Connections:** The data connection you want to connect your notebook to.

 For this example, we will be connecting to our Jaffle Database within our Snowflake Data warehouse.
-Once we have create out notebook we can Open the Notebook to start the session.
+Once we have create our notebook we can Open the Notebook to start the session.
 Once the session has started we should be met with the chat interface

 ![notebook-interface](/img/notebook-interface.png)